SystemsBioinformatics/stochpy/README.md

 * File releases: http://sourceforge.net/projects/stochpy
 * Source code: https://github.com/SystemsBioinformatics/stochpy

+StochPy is open source software distributed under the BSD 3-Clause License, see LICENSE file for more details.

 ## Documentation

 Documentation can be found in the user guide (see Documentation directory or in [sourceforge](http://stochpy.sourceforge.net/html/userguide.html))